Las Vegas Psychology Schools

 PhD in Experimental Psychology

-The experimental psychology program at UNLV is designed for students interested in psychological research and is structured into four concentration areas: developmental, neuroscience, cognitive, and general experimental.
+The experimental psychology program at UNLV is designed for students interested in psychological research and is structured into four concentration areas: developmental, neuroscience, cognitive, and quantitative/experimental.
 The curriculum for each emphasis comprises coursework in its respective area, in addition to study required for all concentrations on topics like ethics, statistics, and diversity.
 All students in the program additionally complete a master's thesis; upon the completion of this and the required courses up to that point, students may be awarded a master's degree in psychology.
 During the third year of the program, students undertake a written examination, three short papers, or a qualifying paper in order to progress to PhD candidacy.
 A dissertation and accompanying oral defense comprise the final components of the program.